mpderbec/WinTee/README.md

 `-n[c|l][o|e]`
 Suppresses console (c) or log (l) output (o) or error (e) streams.
 For example, `-nle` will suppress the error stream meant for the log file.

+# Building

+The solution file was created under Visual Studio 2012.
+There are no dependencies other than windows.h and stdio.h, so you should be able to create a project file for another version if needed.

 [1]: http://en.wikipedia.org/wiki/Tee_%28command%29